Farkle is a fun and challenging dice game with multiple variations and scoring options.

 You can also buy boxed versions of Farkle!

-2 or more, but best with 3-8 players
+Farkle can be played by 2 or more players, but is best with 3-8 players

 How to Play Farkle